The-Philomath/LearningCurve/Articles/C++/PlacementNew.md

 **Never try to call delete on pointer which was allocated by placement new**

 As it is not the responsibility of the pointer('a' in this example) to release the memory.
-Memory should be released by whom the pointer was allocated.
+We don't know for sure whether the source buffer was allocated from heap or stack.

 **Output:-**